PipHarsveld/rijksmuseum/README.md

 Congrats, you are now all set!
 Start your liveserver and enjoy!

 ## :bulb:Api
-I jused the Rijksmuseum API for this project and before I started, I did some research to the API.
+I used the Rijksmuseum API for this project and before I started, I did some research to the API.
 The research can be found in [the wiki](https://github.com/PipHarsveld/rijksmuseum/wiki/Analyseren).

 ## :memo:Documentation
 For further documentation of the process, see the [wiki](https://github.com/PipHarsveld/rijksmuseum/wiki) of this repository.